nrfconnect/sdk-nrf/applications/nrf_desktop/README.rst

 nRF Desktop
 ###########

-nRF52 Desktop is a reference design of a HID device that is connected to a host through BLE or USB, or both.
+The nRF Desktop is a reference design of a HID device that is connected to a host through BLE or USB, or both.
 Depending on the configuration, this application can function as a mouse, a gaming mouse, or a keyboard.

 Overview